thewhether/mks-restaurant-project/README.md

 We want it to:
 * play automatically with the effect fade and an interval of 7000
-* have pagination: false (not show the pagintion numbers)
+* have pagination: false (not show the pagination numbers)
 * have the navigation use the fade effect

 The CSS for the slideshow is already linked in `index.html` for you; just make the JS work.

-6. Style the menu section typography.

 Next class, more details TBD:

-7. Add the menu items via a JSON feed.
+6. Add the menu items via a JSON feed.
-8. Write JS to make the menu sections show/hide on click.
+7. Write JS to make the menu sections show/hide on click.